-• By default, the receiver automatically ignores the WT pin if wheel tick/speed data are detected on the software interface.
+- By default, the receiver automatically ignores the WT pin if wheel tick/speed data are detected on the software interface.
 Therefore data coming from the software interface will be prioritized over data coming from the hardware interface.
-To disable the automatic use of data detected on the software interface, set the CFG-SFODO-DIS_AUTOSW key.
+To disable the automatic use of data detected on the software interface, set the CFG-SFODO-DIS AUTOSW key. - While providing the speed data over software interface, the CFG-SFODO-COMBINE_TICKS should remain disabled.